keboliu/SONiC/extension-to-phsical-entity-mib.md

 		entPhysicalAssetID        SnmpAdminString,
 		entPhysicalIsFRU          TruthValue
 	}

+Detailed information about the MIB objects inside entPhysicalTable can be found in section 3 of RFC2737

 ## 2. Current Entity MIB implementation in SONiC
-Currently SONiC implemented part of the MIB objects listed as below:
+Currently SONiC implemented part of the MIB objects in the table:

 	entPhysicalDescr          SnmpAdminString,
 	entPhysicalClass          PhysicalClass,